U.S. Disaster Relief

 DISASTER VICTIMS NEED YOUR HELP

 Please DONATE TODAY.
 One hundred percent of the proceeds will go directly to relief efforts.
 This includes providing immediate needs of food, clean water, shelter and other necessities.

 For Donations by Check

 Make Checks Payable To: "Knights of Columbus Charities”

-Kindly specify "United Disaster Relief" on the memo line of your check.
+Kindly specify "U.S. Disaster Relief" on the memo line of your check.

 For Donations by Check in USD: